sarah-antillia/Image-Distortion-Tool/README.md

 gaussian_filter_sigma  = 0.5
 distortions            = [0.01]
 </pre>
-By running the command above, each image in images_dir will be read, distored by the parameters in [distortion] section, and saved to output_dir.<br>
+By running the command above, each image in images_dir will be read, distorted by the parameters in [distortion] section, and saved to output_dir.<br>

 <br>